 “Being a statistician who is involved in scientific research is one of the most interesting and dynamic areas to contribute to.”

 “While statisticians can work on research that develops new methodologies, we can also contribute our expertise to a huge range of other disciplines.
-As a statistician in the Department of Mathematics and Statistics, I have been able to seek out collaborations where I can have an impact in areas that are interesting and meaningful to me.
+As a statistician in the Department of Mathematical and Physical Sciences, I have been able to seek out collaborations where I can have an impact in areas that are interesting and meaningful to me.
 I have worked on several projects that improve human health and wellbeing and, in recent years, on projects that can positively impact the lives of children and young people with disability.”

 “It’s been a privilege to be associated with FitSkills, a research project led by Chief Investigator and Professor of Physiotherapy, Nora Shields.”